stephenjjones/nodejs-api-starter-kit/README.md

-# !!!!!
-WORK IN PROGRESS

 # A Starter Kit for a Nodejs Web Server with a REST Api

+## Status

+WORK IN PROGRESS - DO NOT USE

 ## REPLACE THIS README WITH YOUR PROJECT SPECIFIC INFO